-22 Aug Downsizing and Divorce
+22 Aug Downsizing After Divorce

 A smaller home is not only easier to maintain (think cleaning, repair, the money that goes into upkeep, etc.), it’s less expensive to maintain, and less time consuming to maintain.
 But let’s talk numbers.
 Downsizing leads to a smaller home leads to less debt and less risk.
 Your current net income, number of dollars you have safely in the bank, and amount of existing debt should all be used to determine how much house you can actually afford, and one life event that can affect all of the aforementioned items is…divorce.